 Take this example, say you are pushing for promotion at work, you may fear that saying no will damage your prospects.
 You may try to keep your boss happy by trying even harder and to earn the reputation of getting things done by constantly saying yes.
 On the other hand, constantly saying yes can overload yourself with work commitments meaning you may get stressed and be unable to cope.
 This can damage your prospects.

-Another example that those low on self esteem sometimes face is that you may feel you need to please others to be loved or respected by them.
+Another example that those with low self esteem sometimes face is that you may feel you need to please others to be loved or respected by them.
 In this scenario, you will find it increasingly difficult to say no to others.
 When you build your self-esteem you will be better able to feel that you don’t have to do this in order to be loved or respected.

 There are many benefits of saying no